nfdi4objects/n4o-fuseki/README.md

 There is no graphical user interface.
 Please use <https://github.com/nfdi4objects/n4o-graph-apis> as frontend.

+To import data into the triple store use <https://github.com/nfdi4objects/n4o-graph-importer> to make sure the data conforms to requirements of the Knowledge Graph.

 ## Build and test

 A [Docker image](https://github.com/nfdi4objects/n4o-fuseki/pkgs/container/n4o-fuseki) is automatically build via GitHub action (except for changes that only affect this Markdown file).